JAMES WEBB SPACE TELESCOPE PROJECT MANAGER

 Bill has been the recipient of the NASA Exceptional Achievement Medal, the Space Flight Awareness Honoree Award, various NASA Group Awards, 2010 NASA Honor Award for Outstanding Leadership Medal, and most recently the 2011 Robert H. Goddard Award for Outstanding Leadership.

-Bill lives in Columbia with his wife, Cindy and they have two children, Andrew and Colleen.
 In his spare time (of which he has little), he enjoys photography, golfing, reading, woodworking, and travel.